 - BE CREATIVE: Again this can come in stages but as you become more used to the idea of cooking things from scratch a whole new money saving door will open.
 I refer here predominantly to those products that are convenient – nut milks, nut/seed butters, pre-flavoured rice or grain pouches, those kind of things.
 I am not averse to purchasing high quality options here for when time is really tight (I do) but if we are trying to keep count of the pennies then chucking a few almonds into a food processor & leaving them to blend until smooth will pretty much halve your outlay when compared to buying a jar of almond butter.
 And similarly progressively adding to your armoury of dried herbs & spices over time will mean you avoid expensive pre-blended mixes or things like those individual packets of infused grains.
-They are a good stepping stone to begin with but once into the swing of things batch cooking a few portions of something like rice at a time to dip into over the week will become an easy exercise.
+They are a good stepping stone to begin with but once into the swing of things batch cooking a few portions of something like rice at a time to dip into over the week will become an easy exercise (you can also freeze cooked grains – lay then out flat to cool quickly then portion & tuck them away for later use).
 And not only will you save money, you will also be in charge of the ingredients (even the good pre-flavoured ones will contain some additives), & as a lovely aside this is also more environmentally sound too.

-And that’s pretty much it, my recipe pages are bursting with ideas on using all of these wonderful ingredients if you need a little inspiration, & I would wholeheartedly suggest having a leisurely scroll through the abundance of delicious things on the Buy Whole Foods Online website.
-As I said I now buy all of my bits from them & can attest to their superior quality.
+And that’s pretty much it, my recipe pages are bursting with ideas on using all of these wonderful ingredients if you need a little inspiration.

 Any questions or comments as always do not hesitate to be in touch.